duarteocarmo/automation-post/report-automation-part-2.md

         ["rclone", "sync", f"remote:{REMOTE_FOLDER_NAME}", LOCAL_FOLDER]
     )
 ```
 Now that we know how to sync a local and a cloud directory, how do we detect if a user has uploaded a new file to our cloud directory?
-Well, an option would be to navigate to our local directory and use the `ls` command.
+Well, an option would be to navigate to our local directory and use the `ls` command and see what pops out.

 Rclone also [allows us](https://rclone.org/commands/rclone_ls/) to list files in our cloud directory.
-Having this, we can create a python function that detects new files if they have been uploaded:
+Having this, we can create a python function that detects new files if they have been uploaded to the cloud folder:

 ```python
 def get_new_files(remote_folder, local_folder):